 Barker chooses to depict his Fallen Angel with alabaster skin and chiseled features like that of a Greek God.
 With wings torn from deeps scars from his back, this personification of evil depicts a broken man cast from Heaven against his will.
 Barker does as excellent job describing the dichotomy of a tormented king wallowing in sorrow.

 Things get a bit wonky as Barker describes the physical confrontation between Pinhead and Lucifer.
 Much like in a bad Michael Bay movie, the action sequences are so over the top that it’s difficult to actually picture the battle in the minds eye.
-At its worst, it feels like one of the several Michael Bay Transformer battles.
-10 seconds into it, the reader doesn’t know which way is up, who hit who and who is winning.
+At its worst, it feels like one of several Michael Bay Transformer battles.
+10 seconds into it, the reader doesn’t know which way is up, who hit who and which team is winning.
 Clive Barker incredibly depicts in prose what we all would call bad CGI in film.

 Hell, a Fallen Nation